In Memory – March 2, 2023

 William J. Fuller

-Dr. Fuller (Michigan State ’50), 99, Warren, Michigan, died Nov.
-21, 2022.
+Dr. Fuller (Michigan State ’50), 99, Warren, Michigan, died November 21, 2022.
 He practiced small animal medicine in the Detroit area for several years.
 Dr. Fuller was active in training working, personal protection, and tracking dogs, with a special interest in Schutzhunds.
-He was a member of the Michigan and Southwestern Michigan VMAs.
-Dr. Fuller is survived by his family.
+A past president of the Southeastern Michigan VMA, he was a member of the Michigan VMA.
+Dr. Fuller served in the Air Force, attaining the rank of captain.
+His son, a grandchild, and two great-grandchildren survive him.

 Richard S. Funk